pablobfonseca/pablobfonseca/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a software engineer, passionate about learning and programming, vim/emacs evangelist, yes I like to use both (evil-mode on emacs brings the best of the both worlds 😜).
+I am a software engineer, passionate about learning and programming, vim evangelist, yes I like to use both (evil-mode on emacs brings the best of the both worlds 😜).
 I have worked on several projects for international companies, I like to be challenged and learn new ways of doing things.

 🚀 I work for [Upscope](https://upscope.com) as a Lead Software Engineer.